david1707/best_cd_price_scraper/README.md

 The script will ask you for a band and then scrap 'Best CD Price' website.

 The results will be store into BANDNAME_albums.csv.
-If there are no albums, you'll get a 'Search returned no results.' instead
+If there are no albums, you'll get a 'Search returned no results.' instead.